 Q: How much does a financial plan cost?

-A: The answer depends upon the scope of work, which is why I will provide you with an estimate before you hire me.
-My fee for a written plan that includes two meetings to go over the plan and follow-up questions is typically in the $2,000 to $4,000 range.
+A: The answer depends upon the scope of work and the number of meetings needed, which is why I will provide you with an estimate before you hire me.
+To provide you with a sense for what my fees are like, the fee for a written plan that includes two meetings to go over the plan is typically in the $4,000 to $11,000 range.
+Please note that if you chose to utilize our asset management services, 50% of the cost of your financial plan can be applied across the first four quarters of investment management fees immediately following delivery of a financial plan.

-Q: I just have a few questions.
-Can I simply buy a few hours of your time instead of having you create a plan?
+Q: Can I simply buy a few hours of your time instead of having you create a plan?

 Q: I spoke to another financial planner who is willing to provide advice without charging me a fee for the financial plan.
 Why would I want to work with you when someone else will provide financial planning for free?